 When it comes to research, it’s very difficult to tease out all the different variables.

 Nevertheless, what current research tells us is that, on a population level:

 - There is no evidence suggesting exclusive breastfeeding increases the risk of becoming overweight or obese

 - Formula feeding is associated with an increased risk of obesity

-Formula feeding can increase risk of obesity because formula:
+Formula feeding can increase the risk of obesity because of formula: